andrew/ultimate-awesome/README.md

 - [awesome-ppg](https://github.com/mintisan/awesome-ppg) - A comprehensive collection of PPG-related resources, including libraries, datasets, tutorials, papers, and more, for researchers and developers in the Photoplethysmography(HR/SpO2/BP) field.
 - [awesome-ml-python-packages](https://github.com/MNIKIEMA/awesome-ml-python-packages) - A list of some python packages that I am working with.
 - [awesome-javascript-mathematics](https://github.com/mycaule/awesome-javascript-mathematics) - A curated list of awesome JavaScript maths libraries and demos.
+- [awesome-kafka](https://github.com/nagstler/awesome-kafka) - A curated list of awesome Apache Kafka resources, libraries, tools, and more! ⚡️.
 - [awesome-unreasonable-effectiveness](https://github.com/naveenarun/awesome-unreasonable-effectiveness) - A list of papers, blog posts, etc. talking about the unreasonable effectiveness of X in Y.
 - [awesome-rhymix](https://github.com/nemorize/awesome-rhymix) - ⚡세상 잘 뽑힌 머싯는 라이믹스 리소스 추천 목록.
 - [awesome-live-streaming](https://github.com/NextNextStep/awesome-live-streaming) - A curated collection of the best tools, utilities and goodies for live streamers. .